celinelatulipe/ThinkLikeComputer/_sources/EventHandling/SimpleGUIModule.rst

 The SimpleGUI Module
 ====================

 The SimpleGUI module was created specifically to help students learn and experiment with event-based interactions.
 It was designed to work in a web version of Python called CodeSkulptr 3.
-Unfortunately, simpleGUI is not a module that works inside the Runestone textbook, it only works in codeskulptr.
+Unfortunately, simpleGUI is not a module that works inside the Runestone textbook, it only works in CodeSkulptr.
 Here is a screenshot of what CodeSkulptr 3 looks like when you first open it, and press the Run button at the top-left:

 .. image:: Figures/CodeSkulptrBasic.png
     :width: 600